lukekaye/msc-projects/README.md

 Each project is described below by a narrative of the provided data, its objective and any methods used.

-Most of the projects processed a given dataset in some way.
-Some datasets have been omitted in the publishing of the projects, due to licencing issues.

 As I am still studying the course, this repository is unfinished and will be updated as projects are completed.

 Currently in the process of uploading: